uncbiag/neuro_shooting/README.md

-# A Shooting Formulation of Deep learning
+# A Shooting Formulation of Deep Learning

 In case you use the code for your research, please use the following BibTeX entry.